5 Exercises From The Golden Era of Bodybuilding That You Need To Try

 Many physique aesthetic fans will tell you the golden era of bodybuilding was the best time for the sport.
 They might be right as the kind of symmetry and conditioning the bodybuilders had in the golden era are almost non-existent now.

 The quality of muscle and shape in those days was a result of some lifts which were the favorites of the bodybuilders.
 With time and introduction of new equipment, the golden era exercises have almost been forgotten.
+In this article, we will highlight 5 key exercises from the Golden era of bodybuilding you need to begin to try.

 The concentration curls turned into an iconic exercise after Arnold Schwarzenegger was seen performing them in the classic documentary, Pumping Iron.
 The concentration curls are an isolation exercise which works the peak of the bicep.